ilearnazuretoday/create-vm/README.md

 Copy and paste commands into Azure cloud shell

 > Hint
-> Use `az interactive` mode for command completion
+> We are not going to go this not, but you could also use `az interactive` mode for command completion

 ## Setup variables
 group='RG-LEARNING-AZURE'